(Updated April 2020)

 The included scanning utility in Windows itself I do not like.
 I think the images are low quality and over-compressed.
 The last time I used it was on Windows 8.1, but I doubt it’s gotten much better on Windows 10.

 Many scanners come with their own scanning software.
 Run the other way as fast as you can.

 Using the Scanning Software

 Fuji Instax film is stable, so you’ll be able to scan it months, even years after it was taken and not worry about it degrading or fading.
-Polaroid Origials (formerly the Impossible Project) film, on the other hand, is constantly changing, and I always scan it within a day of shooting just to make sure I have a ‘master’ file of how it looked under optimal conditions.
+Polaroid (formerly the Impossible Project/Polaroid Originals) film, on the other hand, can be a bit less stable (although this problem is much better than it used to be), and I always scan it within a day of shooting just to make sure I have a ‘master’ file of how it looked under optimal conditions.

 Either way, I like to do my scans at the highest quality settings possible.
 I can always export out smaller files, but this allows me to sleep soundly with the knowledge that I have everything tucked away safely in a digital file in case the physical Instax or Polaroid gets lost or destroyed.

 When working with photo capture, first click the ‘show details’ button to reveal all the various scanning options.
 Then hit preview, and the scanner will do a brief scan of the image if it hasn’t already.

 The first options to select are Scan Mode and Kind.
 Flatbed and Color are the correct options for this kind of object.
 It’s film, but it’s not the kind of negative 35mm film that scanners are sometimes able to scan.